ytrewq0/arraySynth/README.md

 simultProblemdef.py - problem definition function for simulataneous synthesis

 simultSynthesize.py - runs the simulatenous synthesis with the problem definition generated with the above funtcion.

+succProblemDef.py - problem definition function for successive synthesis

+succSynthesize.py - runs the successive synthesis with the problem definition generated with the above funtcion.